Getting Started

 Counseling

-All prospective nursing students are advised to see a counselor for educational planning.
-For guidance on Counseling hours and locations please see the Counseling Department home page.
+All prospective nursing students are strongly advised to see a counselor for educational planning.
+SRJC Counseling offer Nursing Program Information sessions, see the Counseling website for dates and times.
+For individual guidance on Counseling hours and locations please see the Counseling Department home page.

 Transcripts